ysanatomic/ysanatomic.github.io/about.markdown

 Hello, reader - thanks for stopping by.

-My name is Yordan - an 18-year-old interested in Security and Vulnerability Research.\
+My name is Yordan - an 18-year-old doing Vulnerability Research.
 I am especially interested in low-level stuff, mainly researching the Linux Kernel but I am always trying to expand my knowledge into other interesting fields (hello Browser Exploitation).

 Here you can find articles on topics mainly concerning Security and write-ups of vulnerabilities.